joomla-extensions/jedchecker/README.md

 Adding rules
 ------------
-If you want to write a rule have a look a the library/rules folder.
+If you want to write a rule have a look a the `administrator/components/com_jedchecker/library/rules` folder.

-You just need to add a new file with your rule.
-Example: yourrule.php
+You just need to add a new file with your rule, for example `yourrule.php`.

-"yourrule.php" needs to have a class jedcheckerRulesYourrule and that class needs to have a function that accepts the basedir as parameter.
+The file `yourrule.php` needs to have a class `jedcheckerRulesYourrule` and that class needs to have a function that accepts the basedir as parameter.
 This is all - the component will automatically call your rule check function.